breadboard-ai/breadboard/seeds/graph-playground/README.md

 2. `seeds/graph-playground` -- this package, which is a kind of sample code for how to use `seeds/graph-runner`.
 Depends on `seeds/graph-runner`.
 3. `seeds/breadboard` -- a nascent helper library for making graphs.
 Depends on `seeds/graph-runner` and is mostly non-functional at the moment.

-:two: create `.env` file with the following content:
+:two: In `seeds/graph-playground`, create `.env` file with the following content:

 ```bash
 API_KEY="your GCP API key"